-This 1,3 mile long trail gives you a nice view of the coast line and it’s a great place to watch sunset.
+This 1,3 mile-long trail gives you a nice view of the coastline and it’s a great place to watch the sunset.
 The area is open 24h a day, but, unfortunately, the parking lots will be locked during off-hours.
 For directions and times visit check here.
-8pm is way to early to watch the sunset during summer time.
-I talked to a Park Ranger and normally the officers from the San Mateo County Sheriffs Department don’t lock anybody in, if they still see cars at the parking lots.
+8 pm is way to early to watch the sunset during summertime.
+I talked to a Park Ranger and normally the officers from the San Mateo County Sheriffs Department don’t lock anybody in if they still see cars in the parking lots.
 But there is no guarantee for that.
 So better check for the posted closing time and get out in time.

 There is a parking lot at both ends of the trail for easy access no matter what direction you coming from.
 However, the north parking lot can only be accessed by the southbound lanes.
 I enjoyed the walk and used the opportunity to try out my new polarizer and neutral density filters for my camera.
-This was my first try to use them and the result is not quiet as desired and I definitely need a “bigger” (more f-stops) ND-filter.
+This was my first try to use them and the result is not quite as desired and I definitely need a “bigger” (more f-stops) ND-filter.
 The Devil’s Slide Trail is definitely worth a visit.
-My visit was during the week on an evening and the area was not to crowded.
+I visited during the evening hours on a weekday and the place wasn’t very crowded.

 There is more information about this trail on Devilsslidecoast.org.